 - Grade 10 English Language Arts (20F)

-Our Culinary Arts & Design program will teach you the practical skills and knowledge that you need to begin your career as an experienced food production worker.
-As it is an accredited apprenticeship program, we can offer you hands-on experience in all facets of food preparation and production including basic food service, baking, meat and poultry preparation, banquet and buffet service, inventory control, and menu planning.
-You’ll need stamina and the ability to work well under pressure and we will provide you with the skills it takes to have a lifelong career.
+The MITT Culinary Arts and Design program provides students with the practical skills and knowledge to succeed in an exciting career in the culinary industry.
+As an accredited apprenticeship program, this program offers hands-on experience in all facets of food preparation and production including basic food service, baking, meat and poultry preparation, banquet and buffet service, inventory control, and menu planning.
+This career path is ideal for individuals who are creative, love teamwork, have physical stamina and an ability to thrive under pressure, and are passionate about food.

 Students completing the Culinary Arts & Design program are recognized by Entrepreneurship, Training and Trade, Apprenticeship Branch as having achieved Level 1 Cook Apprenticeship status.

 Phone: (204) 989-6500